MicroGridsPy/MicroGridsPy/README.md

 This is a free software licensed under the “European Union Public Licence" EUPL v1.1.
 It can be redistributed and/or modified under the terms of this license.

-### Getting started

-To start using the Micro-Grid library please Go to Documentation/_build/html and double click in the archive index.html.
-This will open a Documention in html format.
-Please read carefully the tutorial part of this documentation in order to understand how to setup and use Micro-Grids library.